 If you’ve digested this content, then you probably have a good idea of whether you plan to do SEO yourself.
 You can start with a free SEO audit as that will give you an idea of where to focus your efforts.

 Its always been the best approach to help businesses when I can.
 So between blogs and emails, you can pick up some good tips.
-But feel free to contact me or anyone at our company if you have questions about Local SEO.
+But feel free to contact me or anyone at our company if you have questions about using a Local SEO service.
 Some of our current clients, started out doing SEO on their own and took some my advice, before they had me step in take their search rankings to the next level.

 Our biggest value is being able to do it well, do it right and turn your marketing investment into profit that is exponentially larger than the cost.